SinOverCos/Kivy-Python---Game-of-Life/README.md

 **Finally:**
 - ```kivy gameoflife.py```

-Some issues encountered along the way:
+Some Issues Encountered Along the Way:
 ======================================

 - Read the comments at the top of gameoflife.py for more detail.